arjunj14/PowerBI/README.md

 ## About
 This dashboard is designed to help e-commerce store managers and stakeholders gain actionable insights into sales, profit, and order trends.
 It enables better decision-making by providing an intuitive and data-driven view of business performance.

+---

+## Contributions
+Feel free to open an [issue](https://github.com/arjunj14/PowerBI/issues) or submit a pull request to enhance the dashboard or add new features.

+---

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/arjunj14/PowerBI/blob/main/LICENSE.md) file for details.